ananyahjha93/disentangling-factors-of-variation-using-adversarial-training/README.md

 ### Classification results on latent spaces

-In the table below, we present the results of classification on both the specified factors (class) and unspecified factors (style) latent codes.
+In the table below, we present the results of classification on both the specified factors (class, s) and unspecified factors (style, z) latent codes.
-Ideally, the specified factors latent code should have classification accuracy as high as possible and the unspecified factors latent space should have a classification accuracy as low as possible.
+Ideally, the specified factors latent space should have a classification accuracy as high as possible and the unspecified factors latent space should have a classification accuracy as low as possible.

 z - > unspecified factors latent space (style) | s -> specified factors latent space (class)